stormpath/stormpath-documentation/source/quickstart.rst

 .. only:: php

-  These instructions assume that you have `composer <http://getcomposer.org>`_ and `PHP 5.5+ <http://php.net>`_ installed on your system and that you have already completed the steps above, and now have:
+  These instructions assume that you have `Composer <http://getcomposer.org>`_ and `PHP 5.5+ <http://php.net>`_ installed on your system, and that you have already completed the steps above, and now have:

 .. only:: python